smbox/smbox/README.md

 # smbox

-`smbox`:**Sequential Model-Based Optimization eXpress** is a lightweight Python library for Hyperparmeter Optomisimation.
+`smbox`:**Sequential Model-Based Optimization eXpress** is a lightweight Python library for Hyperparameter Optomisimation.

 ## Table of Contents